 The certification categories or types of operations are the following: crops, livestock, wild-crop harvesting and/or handling (which includes processing).
+Per NOP 205.2, the definitions are defined as the following:

-The definitions are (NOP [205.2]): Crop: A plant or part of a plant intended to be marketed as an agricultural product or feed to livestock.
+Crop: A plant or part of a plant intended to be marketed as an agricultural product or feed to livestock.